Lex-i/Task-Buster/README.rst

 Welcome to TaskBuster's documentation!
 ======================================

-This is an awesome **Django Project Boilerplate**!!
+This is my first project which is based on an awesome **Django Project Boilerplate**!!

-With this code you can start a *complex* Django Project very quickly, with just a few steps!

 Some of the TaskBuster Django Project Boilerplate functionalities are:

 - **different virtual environments** for developing, testing and production